Updated: Mar 4

 Pick up the Damn Phone: Furthermore, my dear guests, the day after you’ve been invited to someone’s home for a dinner party or any gathering for that matter; call your host to say thank you.

-Yes, I didn’t mistype.
-I mean call.
+Sweeten the pot.
+Write her a Thank You card.
+No I didn't mistype.
+I mean it.
 It’s old fashioned.
-It takes time, 2 minutes; but, it continues this thread of graciousness and hospitality and it’ll make your host feel awesome.
+It takes time, (2 minutes); but, it continues this thread of graciousness and hospitality and it’ll make your host feel awesome.
+Double points, it's make you a star in your host's eyes.

 I hope you’ve enjoyed these tips.
 Please email me with any comments or additions, you think I may have missed.